 - Documentation and recordkeeping

-Top 10 HACCP Checklist Templates to Download
+Top 10 HACCP Checklists to Download

 With GoAudits, you get access to a free library with hundreds of food safety checklist templates for all situations.
-To help, we have compiled a list of the top 10 checklists for ensuring HACCP compliance, food safety and hygiene.
+To help, we have compiled a list of the top 10 checklists for ensuring HACCP compliance, food safety, and hygiene.

 1. HACCP Audit Checklist